-Champions Man City are not finished - Walker
+'We must win Champions League to be one of best'

 "Rest assured we are not finished.
 We have the FA Cup against our bitter rivals and then the Champions League.

 "The treble would be fantastic but there is a lot of football to be played.
 To say we are up there with one of the greatest Premier League teams of all time we have to conquer some of that.

-To go and achieve that we could then start talking about being one of the greatest teams in the Premier League."
+"To go and achieve that we could then start talking about being one of the greatest teams in the Premier League."

 - Reaction to Manchester City's win against Chelsea and the rest of Sunday's Premier League action